 - When there is a spill, blot it up immediately.
 When you wipe a spill, it just spreads across the surface, causing more problems.

 - When there is a spill, don’t use water to treat it.
 Again, just blot it up.
 Remember, while leather is durable and somewhat water-resistant, it is absolutely not waterproof.
 If you want to use a non-harsh cleaner yourself, always be sure to test it in a hidden place.
 Then, wait until that cleaner fully dries before making a decision as to whether or not it’s okay to use in a more visible place.
-Or, if this is a big spill, or there are a lot of different spills over time, it’s likely wise to give Chet’s a call.
-We know Grosse Pointe like the back of our hands and have been cleaning high-end leather furniture for decades.
+Or, if this is a big spill, or there are a lot of different spills over time, it’s likely wise to give a professional cleaning service a call.

 - Vacuum your couch!
 Plus, if you have pets, consider using a lint roller to pick up hair and other debris regularly.
 The cleaner you keep the furniture, the longer it will hold up.

-- Make sure you take furniture placement into account when laying out rooms with leather furniture.
+- Take furniture placement into account when laying out rooms with leather furniture.
 Leather furniture exposed to direct sunlight can result in fading and damage to the leather itself.
 If you have a specific sunny place you want the furniture, consider adding a UV-filtering film to windows.

-And … last but not least, when the leather does need a professional cleaning, give Chet’s a call.
+Last but not least, when the leather does need a professional cleaning, contact Chet’s Cleaning today.
 Our technicians are highly trained and certified to handle even the most valuable of leather furniture and work hard to get it looking “like new” in no time.